Jakelee0424/Sonar_korean_pack/README.md

 ### Installation

-You can download this plugin as;
+You can download this plugin as
-- Go Marketplace from SonarQube then install the plugin or,
 - Download the plugin manually, copy it into the plugin directory(`$SONAR_HOME/extensions/plugins/`) then restart the server.